GvsSriRam/ECS-Graduate-Challenge/part_3/README.md

 ```

 The system will:
-1. Load scores from the input Excel file
+1. Load scores from the input Excel file (output file from part-2)
 2. Apply normalization and bias correction
 3. Generate final rankings
 4. Save results and display top 10 rankings